Skip to main content

 Also for: Amstrad CPC, Arcade, Atari ST, Commodore 64, DOS, Game Gear, Genesis, J2ME, MSX, Nintendo 3DS, Nintendo Switch, SEGA Master System, SEGA Saturn, TurboGrafx-16, ZX Spectrum

-I could go on about Out Run on the Amiga, but you already know more than you should about Out Run on the Amiga.
-Just stay away from Out Run on the Amiga.
-I'd recommend the arcade original (just compare the sense of speed between that one and Out Run on the Amiga).
-SEGA:s own conversion for the Master System looks pretty sweet, too.
-The Mega Drive/Genesis one looks close to arcade perfection.
-Heck, even the DOS-port seems better than Out Run on the Amiga.
+I could go on, but you already know more than you ever should about Out Run on the Amiga.
+Just stay away from it.
+Play the arcade original instead—just compare the sense of speed.
+SEGA’s own Master System conversion looks surprisingly good.
+The Mega Drive/Genesis version comes close to arcade perfection.
+Hell, even the DOS port seems better than Out Run on the Amiga.

 [All screenshots are taken from www.mobygames.com]